1. GP practices must have a data protection officer (DPO)

 The ICO has a useful checklist explaining the information privacy notices need to contain.

-The criteria for subject access requests under GDPR will be the same as now and individuals may request access to their own records.
-As is the case now, you should redact any third party information or anything that you believe may cause serious harm to the patient.
+Individuals may request access to their own records.
+You should redact any third party information unless the third party has consented or anything that you believe may cause serious harm to the patient.

-GDPR and the forthcoming DPA will only cover living individuals.
+GDPR and the DPA only covers living individuals.
 Deceased patients' records are still subject to the Access to Health Records Act, 1990.
 Practices also need to be aware of the GMC's guidance on confidentiality.

 a) The subject access request does not have to be in writing.